 So, how is banding created?

-You can break it down very quickly: If there are more pixels than brightness levels, banding can occur.
+It can be broken down quickly: If there are more pixels than brightness levels, banding can occur.

-Let’s take a look at how a colorful image is put together.
-We have three channels – red, green, and blue.
-Each of these channels has up to 256 levels.
-So 256 * 256 * 256 different pixel values are possible.
-Different pixel values mean that they differ in luminance, hue, or color saturation.
+To understand this, let’s take a look at how a colorful image is put together.
+A colorful image has three channels: red, green, and blue.
+Each of these channels has up to 256 levels, resulting in 256 * 256 * 256 different pixel values.
+These values differ in luminance, hue, or color saturation.

-In our example, we have the same value on all three channels because it is a black and white picture.
-So only 256 values available.
-The first dot (the brighter one in the middle of the image) has an RGB value of 78, the second dot an RGB value of 28, the distance is 452px.
+For instance, in our example, the image is black and white with only 256 possible values.
+The first dot has an RGB value of 78, and the second dot has an RGB value of 28.
+The distance between them is 450 pixels.
 In purely mathematical terms, this means 50 steps to 450px, so every 9px, the value should change by one step.
-That should, in theory, still be a clean gradient with invisible levels – but it is not.
+This means that in theory, there should be a clean gradient with invisible levels, but that is not the case.

 With a tonal correction, I enlarged the used area and marked the holes – so it is more visible:

-These holes are breaks in the tonal values, which show up as problematic gradients.
+These holes are breaks in the tonal values, which show up as problematic gradients (=banding).

 Problems caused by compression

-To understand why banding can happen when uploading to the web, we shortly and superficially deal with the JPEG algorithm.
-How are pictures compressed?
+Problems can be caused by compression as well.
+To understand why banding can occur when uploading to the web, let’s briefly examine the JPEG algorithm.

 - Compression by conversion to the YCbCr color model

-The image is not saved as RGB channels (red-green-blue) but as Y-Cb-Cr (luminance, blue-yellow, red-green).
-While the luminance channel is stored in full resolution, the other two are calculated smaller.
+Images are not saved as RGB (red, green, blue) channels but as Y-Cb-Cr (luminance, blue-yellow, red-green).
+The luminance channel is stored in full resolution, while the other two are calculated smaller.
 So that looks very simplified as follows:

 The RGB image is decomposed into a 100% version of the luminance (Y), and a scaled version for each of the red-green color information (Cb) and the blue-and-yellow information (Cr).
 It has been found that this process saves a lot of data and, at the same time, still looks very good – except for the true banding.